weien0905/wordle-solver/README.md

 ## Usage

-Run the following in terminal.
+Clone this repository and run the following in terminal.

 ```bash
 python wordle.py [text file]